You are currently viewing Train Service Dogs: how long does it take to train service dogs

 • Training duration can vary based on the dog’s characteristics and required tasks

-• Training process includes service puppy foundations, public access, and specialized skills
+• The training process includes service puppy foundations, public access, and specialised skills

 • Unique training requirements for guide dogs, diabetic alert dogs, autism service dogs, and more

-• Factors like age, breed, and behavior can affect the training timeline
+• Factors like age, breed, and behaviour can affect the training timeline

 • Guide Dogs – These dogs help people who are blind or have low vision.